sauravnrai/DACLP/README.md

 minimum distance.
 We have reported the least and average values for each R in the table.
 The values of HH-RAND and HH-GREEDY are similar for most instances except for a few.
 We can also deduce a comparison between these approaches for further improvements in the future.

 We have 10 multi-starts where an initial solution is generated 10 times, and on each of these initial solutions, we apply low-level heuristics 100 times.
-HH-RAND at any instance applies one of the low-level heuristics, and HHGREEDY applies all the low-level heuristics available.
+HH-RAND at any instance applies one of the low-level heuristics, and HH-GREEDY applies all the low-level heuristics available.
 HH-RAND is much faster in comparison to HH-GREEDY, for obvious reasons.